TX Divorce Laws & Representation

 Contested Divorce – Sometimes divorce isn’t so simple.
 Even if it starts out as uncontested, oftentimes something comes up that the spouses will disagree over.
 A contested divorce is when a couple can’t agree on one or more issues related to their divorce.
 Instead, their divorce may require mediation, arbitration, or litigation.
 Naturally, contested divorces often take longer than uncontested divorces.

 Clearly, an uncontested divorce seems preferable, but sometimes it is unattainable.
-No matter which kind of divorce you and your spouse are dealing with, contact our firm for additional information and guidance
+No matter which kind of divorce you and your spouse are dealing with, contact our firm for additional information and guidance from our Dallas divorce lawyer.

 Why You Need a Lawyer to Get Divorced